Updated 2/15/2021. Originally published 12/26/2016.

 One method is to change how you work with and communicate with your boss.
 Effective communication with your boss can help establish a working partnership and build trust between managers and employees.

-We cannot change others, but we can adapt our response to others – if we see value in that change.
+, we can adapt our response to others – if we see value in that change.

-Focus on skills
+Focus on Skills

 Ask for suggestions on how to improve your skills in that preferred area.
 Tie that skill to the team’s success or the best interest of the customers.

-If your manager is good at details – Ask what is the specific or preferred method or tool that is being used to keep track of all those details?
-If there isn’t a tool, research, and suggest one.
-Add value.
+If your manager is good at details, ask what is the preferred method or tool used to keep track of all those details?

 - How do they like to receive information?

 Your communication ability depends on your listening skills.
 Ask questions.
 Focus on what your boss is saying.
 Avoid preparing your response while your manager is speaking – listen actively, and then respond.

 Establish your relationship with your boss.
 Invite your manager to lunch and preplan two to three topics for discussion.
 If lunch is out of your comfort zone, try meeting for a coffee break, an early breakfast, or an afternoon walk.
-Discuss common interests or current events.

-In today’s global workplace, productivity cannot guarantee a raise or even a lengthy career – but it can certainly improve your day-to-day work life – whether you stay at that position, career or use it to move on to the next opportunity.
+In today’s global workplace, productivity cannot guarantee a raise or even a lengthy career.
+Increased productivity can improve your day-to-day work life – whether you stay at that role or use it to move on to the next opportunity.

 Positive, civil working relationships with your boss and peers can’t hurt and develop those strategies that will serve you well during this job and the next.